Borovo, Croatia: Croatian War of Independence

-On 31 of March 1991 Serbian National Council of Slavonia, Baranja and Western Syrmia (body established on 7 of January 1991) organized a meeting in Borovo where it declared unification of the SAO Eastern Slavonia, Baranja and Western Syrmia with Vojvodina calling for an urgent extraordinary meeting of the Assembly of Vojvodina and National Assembly of Serbia to confirm the decision.
+On 31 March 1991 Serbian National Council of Slavonia, Baranja and Western Syrmia (body established on 7 January 1991) organized a meeting in Borovo where it declared unification of the SAO Eastern Slavonia, Baranja and Western Syrmia with Vojvodina calling for an urgent extraordinary meeting of the Assembly of Vojvodina and National Assembly of Serbia to confirm the decision.
 Both assemblies received the request but never formally decided on it.
 The return of Goran Hadžić from the prison in Zagreb temporarily deescalated situation with most of road barricades being removed till the end of the first week of April.
-The escalation went further, however, when on April 8, 1991 the story was published about high-ranking Croatian officials shooting towards the village of Borovo.
+The escalation went further, however, when on 8 April 1991 the story was published about high-ranking Croatian officials shooting towards the village of Borovo.
 On the next day Josip Reihl-Kir tried to deescalate situation by stating that the firing with launch projectiles on Borovo was a response after the attack on Croatian Police without mentioning any Croatian officials.
 The interpretation of the event remained controversial and relevant in narratives about the beginning of the war in the region.
-On 1 of May 1991 elderly Serb resident of Bršadin was killed by his Hungarian neighbour with media reporting that the murderer was a member of HDZ leading to blockade of the D55 road despite victim's family calls against it.
-Serbian media reported that the victim worn Serbian tricolor and was murdered by a Croat while at the same night 2 Croatian policemen were taken hostages in Borovo in the event which will next day lead to the Battle of Borovo Selo leading to the direct involvement of the Yugoslav People's Army in the conflict in the region.
+On 1 May 1991 elderly Serb resident of Bršadin was killed by his Hungarian neighbour with media reporting that the murderer was a member of HDZ leading to blockade of the D55 road despite victim's family calls against it.
+Serbian media reported that the victim worn Serbian tricolor and was murdered by a Croat while on the same night two Croatian policemen were taken hostages in Borovo in the event which led next day to the Battle of Borovo Selo, and to the direct involvement of the Yugoslav People's Army in the conflict in the region.

 The Battle of Borovo Selo on 2 May 1991 was one of the first armed clashes in the conflict which became known as the Croatian War of Independence.
 The immediate cause for the confrontation was a failed attempt to replace a Yugoslav flag in the village with a Croatian one.
 The unauthorized effort by four Croatian policemen resulted in the capture of two by a Croatian Serb militia in the village.
 To retrieve the captives, Croatian authorities deployed additional police, who drove into an ambush.
 Twelve Croatian policemen and one Serb paramilitary were killed in the battle before the Yugoslav People's Army (JNA) units from Osijek intervened and stopped the fighting.
-On 4 of May river link across the Danube was established between Borovo and the village of Vajska in Vojvodina.
+On 4 May a river link across the Danube was established between Borovo and the village of Vajska in Vojvodina.
 It was reported that between 10-30,000 passengers from Borovo, Vera, Trpinja and Bobota used the river service while JNA used it to evacuate local Croats from Borovo to Vojvodina with four (including a minor 5 years old girl) among remaining Croats being killed by paramilitary units.